cybercode/Biff/README.md

   passcmd: shell_command_if_password_not_specified
   run: optional_command_to_run_after_inbox_changes
   cmd: optional_email_command_for_bitbar_menu_hot_link
+  debug: optional_set_net_imap_debug
 ```

+Typically, `security find-internet-password -a {email-login} -w` is a good choice for `passcmd`.
+If your IMAP server is on Microsofit Office365, try `security find-internet-password -s 'mail.office365.com' -w` instead.

 Note that if you are using, e.g., `rbenv` to manage your ruby versions and gems, you can't use `biff.5m.rb` directly in your plugin directory.
 A shell script like the following will work: